 There is no one definitive answer to the question of whether to scan photos at 600 or 1200 DPI.
 It depends on a number of factors, including the specific needs of the user and the type of photo being scanned.

-See also Muddy Trail Camera Reviews
+See also Adobe Adobe Camera Resolution

 For most general purposes, scanning photos at 600 DPI is generally adequate.
 This resolution will provide a good level of detail without taking up too much space on storage devices.
 However, if a user needs to make high-resolution prints or needs to crop or zoom in on photos for detailed editing, then scanning at 1200 DPI may be preferable.